Evangelist Ray Comfort once said of Rap, “I love hearing it…end.”

 On tackling temptation

 Like Tedashii’s Make War, 116 Clique’s Temptation is “battle music” – an appeal, particularly to young men, to get serious about living their life to Christ, no matter the cost.
-This might not appeal to you musically, but can you help but be impressed with the message being sent?
+Whether you like Rap or not, who can help but be impressed with the message being sent?

 On standing with God when it really, really isn’t popular